On this page:

 screenshots/powder/powder-runvnc8.png

-18. Working with gnuradio-companion
+15. Working with gnuradio-companion

 Feel free to further explore gnu-radiocompanion and/or make changes to the GNU Radio flow graph.

 As is the case with all Powder experiments, this is your personal instance and you can modify it as you see fit.
 And indeed, if you mess things up you can simply re-instantiate a new pristine copy!
+Note that the source grc file is read-only, so you will need to use "File -> Save As" in GNU Radio Companion to save it to, e.g., your home directory in order to make changes.

 screenshots/powder/powder-runvnc9.png

-19. Terminate you experiment
+16. Terminate your experiment

 Once you are done exploring your experiment, it is good practice to explicitly terminate it.
 Click on the "Your experiment is ready!" link and select the "Terminate" button.